feilb/feilb.github.io/_posts/2013-08-23-just-another-day.markdown

 _"I-I uh..
 I don't know how to tell you this, but--"_

-Jonathan spoke in the vaccilatory
+Jonathan spoke in that tone and intonation of voice one gets when fighting back tears.
+He wasn't winning the fight.

+_"Mom died last night."_

+When